ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 This repository documents my research progress.
 I wanted to understand the necessary signal processing and control theory algorithms behind such a device.

 The FFB pedal is a robot and can be dangerous.
 Please watch [The Terminator](https://en.wikipedia.org/wiki/The_Terminator) before continuing.
 If not interacted with care, it may cause harm.
 I'm not responsible for any harm caused by this design suggestion.
 Use responsibly and at your own risk.

+# Features
+## Control of pedal parameters
+To tune the pedal parameters, a SimHub plugin was developed, which communicates with the pedal over USB.

+## Effects
+Currently ABS, TC and RPM vibration are supported effects.
+The SimHub plugin communicates with the pedal and triggers game effects as parameterized.

+## Servo tuning
+The used microcontroller has software to communicate with the used iSV57 servo.
+Therefore, it can tune the servos PID loop and read certain servo states like position, torque, power.

+## Joystick data stream
+The joystick/gamepad data is provided via three redundant channels
+1) Bluetooth
+2) 0V-3.3V output analog signal.
+Can be read by e.g. https://gp2040-ce.info/
+3) vJoy gamecontroller (only available when SimHub runs).

 # Discord
 A [Discord](https://discord.gg/j8QhD5hCv7) server has been created to allow joint research.